PUP Startup Script

 set window_size 1280,720Execution Order

 Commands in the startup script are executed from top to bottom.
-It's recommended to organize the script in the following order:
+It's recommended to organize scripts in the following order:

 startup_position) - Finally position the window